sunwookim028/ultra96-example/AXI4-MM_101/readme.md

 A Linux machine with:
 - Vitis HLS 2023.2
 - Vivado 2023.2
-- Graphical interface (either you directly run a GUI Linux OS like Ubuntu Desktop, or use a remote desktop solution)
 - Access to a PYNQ Ultra96-V2 board

 ## 1. What is AXI4 Memory-Mapped Interface?